umbraco/UmbracoDocs/Extending/Packages/Good-practice/index.md

 _This method isn't perfect and if you do have a package that is heavy on views you might consider building a dotnet template or Razor class library to contain the views so they don't pollute your user's solutions._

 ## License files
-umbraco products store thier licenses in `/umbraco/Licences` and it is considered a goog location for third party packages that require license files to also store their licence files there.
+Umbraco products store their licenses in `/umbraco/Licences` and it is considered a good location for third party packages that require license files to also store their licence files there.

 _The default .gitignore for Umbraco templates will include any files in this folder in a repo (while ignoring most of the rest of the Umbraco folder_

 :::note
 The `/umbraco/Licenses` folder does not exist on a fresh installation of Umbraco so you might need to create it before you save your license file to this folder.
 :::

 ## Operating system considerations